“Every game has principles that successful players master to achieve winning results. So does life.”

 Make bets on yourself by predicting your plausible future outcomes.
 Then regularly update these predictions as you execute your plans and learn from reality.

 Every great entrepreneur, investor, scientist, engineer, celebrity, and athlete had a team.
-You deserve a team 100% dedicated to your goals.
+If you can, build a team 100% dedicated to your goals.
 Don’t go at life alone.

 Four hands are better than two.
 Ten are better than four.
 Raw hours, intelligently distributed to the right tasks at the right time in the right way feels like magic.